+4. Improvements

-- 4. Improvements - a.
-Paving - (1) Required parking spaces, access drives, and loading areas shall be paved and maintained with concrete, asphalt, or similar hardened dustless materials (not gravel) of sufficient thickness and consistency to support anticipated traffic volumes and weights. - (2) Though some operations are exempt from the paving requirements of this Ordinance, access Access drives, which support/serve these operations, are still required -shall-to be paved and maintained from the curb line to a point at least ten (10) feet beyond the public right-of-way line for all parking and loading facilities, whether paved or unpaved.
+- a.
+Paving - (1) Required parking spaces, access drives, and loading areas shall be paved and maintained with concrete, asphalt, or similar hardened dustless materials (not gravel) of sufficient thickness and consistency to support anticipated traffic volumes and weights. - (2) Though some operations are exempt from the paving requirements of this Ordinance, access drives, which support/serve these operations, are still required to be paved and maintained from the curb line to a point at least ten (10) feet beyond the public right-of-way line.
 This is to ensure that gravel is kept off of roadways.

-AMEND ARTICLE 6.2 TITLE
+Amend Article 6.2 Title

-6.2 Landscaping, Buffering & Screening Requirements
+6.2 LANDSCAPING, BUFFER & SCREENING REQUIREMENTS